 According to the American Society of Reproductive Medicine, while COVID-19 vaccination can cause fever in some patients, this risk should not be a concern when deciding whether to vaccinate a pregnant individual or a patient desiring pregnancy.
 While fever in pregnancy (particularly the 1st trimester) has been associated with an increased risk of neural tube defects, a recent study demonstrated the association no longer remained significant if the patient is taking >400 mcg of folic acid daily.
 Another large Danish cohort study did not demonstrate any increased risk of congenital anomalies of those who reported fever in the first trimester.
 Additionally, the most common symptom of COVID-19 infection itself is fever (83-99% of affected patients).
 Patients who experience fever following vaccination should take an antipyretic medication, like acetaminophen.

-There are no data on the safety of COVID-19 vaccines in lactating women or on the effects of mRNA vaccines on the breastfed infant or on milk production/excretion. mRNA vaccines are not thought to be a risk to the breastfeeding infant.
-According to ACOG, COVID-19 vaccines should be offered to lactating individuals similar to non-lactating individuals when they meet the criteria for receipt of the vaccine based on prioritization groups outlined by the ACIP.
+There are no data on the safety of COVID-19 vaccines in lactating women or on the effects of vaccines on the breastfed infant or on milk production/excretion.
+According to ACOG and ACIP, COVID-19 vaccines should be offered to lactating individuals similar to non-lactating individuals when they meet criteria for receipt of the vaccine based on prioritization groups outlined by the ACIP.